-With regard to a choice of jurisdiction provision in a contract, with the exception of arbitration and the DIFC Courts as the choice of jurisdiction, UAE courts may assume jurisdiction as a matter of law (notwithstanding a foreign jurisdiction clause) if the defendant is a UAE national or a resident of the UAE.
-The UAE courts may also assume jurisdiction as a matter of law, even when the defendant is not resident/domiciled in the UAE, and in specific circumstances, if the dispute has certain minimum ties to the UAE, such as actions involving real estate in the UAE, actions related to an obligation that was made, performed or supposed to be performed in the UAE or related to a contract to be attested in the UAE, and actions where one of the defendants has a residence or domicile in the UAE.
+With regard to a choice of jurisdiction provision in a contract, with the exception of arbitration or where the DIFC courts and the ADGM courts are the choice of jurisdiction, UAE courts may assume jurisdiction as a matter of law (notwithstanding a foreign jurisdiction clause) if the defendant is a UAE national or a resident of the UAE.
+The UAE courts may also assume jurisdiction as a matter of law, even when the defendant is not resident/domiciled in the UAE, and in specific circumstances, if the dispute has certain minimum ties to the UAE, such as:

+- actions involving real estate in the UAE; - actions related to an obligation that was made, performed or supposed to be performed in the UAE or related to a contract to be attested in the UAE; and - actions where one of the defendants has a residence or domicile in the UAE.

 These provisions supersede any agreement between the parties.